Gorea235/nginx-rproxy/README.md

 0 0 * * 0,5 (cd <script copy location> && ./proxy-manage renew)
 ```

 This will execute the renew script every Monday & Thursday.
-The cd command is used to keep the relative paths that this script uses.
+The cd command is used to keep the relative paths that the script uses.
 The log of this renew is stored in `$RENEW_LOG`.